 How do I deal with grief?

 Unresolved grief hides itself well or so we tell ourselves but there comes a time when letting go and living positively is right for you.
 Grief is most commonly associated with death of a loved one, or a pet.
-However it can start as soon as we or a loved one receives a life-limiting medical diagnosis, losing a job, divorce (ourselves or parents) or something more personal to you.
-It can manifest as any number of behaviours anxiety, overwhelm, sadness depression, smoking , drinking, substance abuse, anger, loss of motivation, weight loss to name a few.
+However it can also start as soon as we or a loved one receives a life-limiting medical diagnosis, losing a job, divorce (ourselves or parents) or something more personal to you.
+It can manifest as any number of behaviours anxiety, overwhelm, sadness, depression, smoking , drinking, substance abuse, anger, loss of motivation and weight loss to name a few.

-We may have well-meaning relatives, friends, work colleagues offering us a shoulder to cry on, sometimes their emotions and sense of mortality with the situation can affect their interaction with you, they may withdraw as they don’t know what to say or do or be constantly in your face and maybe offering you somewhat unhelpful advice, so you want to withdraw, which then gets everyone more worried about you and how you’re coping.
+We may have well-meaning relatives, friends, work colleagues offering us a shoulder to cry on, sometimes their emotions and own sense of mortality with the situation can affect their interaction with you.
+They may withdraw as they don’t know what to say or do or be constantly in your face and offering you somewhat unhelpful advice or trying to keep you busy, so you want to withdraw, which then gets everyone more worried about you and how you’re coping.

 Grief is a process to go through.
-There is no right way to do it or prescribed length of time but there are phases that everyone goes through and we can flip flop between all these phases, sometimes just for an instant.
+There is no right way to do it or prescribed length of time but there are phases that everyone goes through and we can flip flop between all these phases, sometimes just for an instant and in no particular order.

 Elizabeth Kubler-Ross, a Swiss psychiatrist published a book in 1969 called “On Death and Dying” where she describes her 5 Stages of Grief Model as :